AishwaryaReddy7547/ClenetLoginPages/README.md

     ```bash
     npx create-next-app [project-name]
     ```
-    Replace [project-name] with the desired name of your project.

-c)Instructions to be followed to run the apllication in local PC
+c)Instructions to be followed to run the application in local PC

  1.**Navigate to the Project Directory:**
      After the project has been created, navigate to the project directory using the cd command: